You are currently viewing Rediscovering Kas Pathar today in 2025

 1- 50% of the total income is allocated for the improvement of Kas Pathar today.

-2- 30% of the total income is utilized for the progress of six villages, which primarily involves repairing roads and providing water supply.
+2- 30% of the total income is utilised for the progress of six villages, which primarily involves repairing roads and providing water supply.
 It is also used for managing and meeting the infrastructure requirements of schools in these villages.

-3- 20% of the total income is saved as a fixed deposit in the IDBI bank.
+3- 20% of the total income is saved as a fixed deposit in the IDBI Bank.

 Management of Kaas Plateau: